-Yes, chickens CAN eat bananas and they love them!
-Get an over ripe banana, chuck it in with your chickens & it will be gone in minutes.
-Bananas can be very high in sugar so they should only be given as a treat.
+Yes, chickens CAN eat bananas, and they love them!
+Get an over-ripe banana, chuck it in with your chickens & it will be gone in minutes.
+Bananas can be very high in sugar, so they should only be given as a treat.

 Are bananas good or bad for chickens?

-- Vitamin B6 (Pyridoxine) is essential to the metabolism of amino acids in chickens.
+Vitamin B6 (Pyridoxine) is essential to the metabolism of amino acids in chickens.
 A lack of vitamin B6 in chickens can cause muscle spasms.

-Niacin (Vitamin B3) is also essential to most living organisms, Niacin is used by the body to convert various nutrients like fats, carbohydrates, and proteins into usable energy.
+Niacin (Vitamin B3) is also essential to most living organisms; Niacin is used by the body to convert various nutrients like fats, carbohydrates, and proteins into usable energy.

 Can chickens eat banana peel?

-The chickens have to work at opening the banana skin to get to the tasty middle, this means they have to work at the banana to get a reward.
-They also have to get through some of the skin which contains lots of the above vitamins and minerals.
+The chickens have to work at opening the banana skin to get to the tasty middle; this means they have to work at the banana to get a reward.
+They also have to get through some of the skin, which contains lots of the above vitamins and minerals.

-How much banana can chickens eat?
+How much banana can chooks eat?

-What to do with the left over banana peels?
+What to do with the leftover banana peels?
 You could always make them into Banana Peel Fertiliser for your plants!